Italian meals are made up of several courses, the first being the antipasto, or appetizer / starter in English.

-To begin with, I would like the fish appetiser.
+To begin with, I would like the fish appetizer.

 Some of the most famous Italian antipasti are:

-- Bruschetta: grilled bread rubbed with garlic, topped with olive oil and tomatoes, a classic (there are many variations too)
+- Bruschetta: grilled bread rubbed with garlic, topped with olive oil and tomatoes (there are many variations)

 - Vitello tonnato: thin slices of cold veal served with a creamy tuna sauce

 - Mousse di salmone: salmon mousse, often served on crackers or thin crusty bread

 - Arancini di riso: stuffed rice balls with mozzarella and ragù, coated with breadcrumbs and deep-fried

 - Peperoncini ripieni: stuffed chilli pepper (usually with tuna, anchovies and capers)

 - Insalata di mare: seafood salad, can be prepared in many different ways

 - Affettati misti: a selection of ready-sliced meat, it can also be served after the second main course (sometimes with cheese) and before dessert

 - and many, many, many, many others!